Pollock Pines, California: History

-One of the original Pony Express stations (Twelve Mile House) was located in Pollock Pines.
-The location was covered by the restaurant called Sportsman's Hall.
-The "Hall", which was originally opened in 1852 by John and James Blair, who had immigrated from Scotland, still operates today.
+One of the original Pony Express stations, Twelve Mile House, was located in Pollock Pines.
+The location was covered by the restaurant Sportsman's Hall.
+The "Hall", originally opened in 1852 by John and James Blair, who had immigrated from Scotland, still operates today.
 It is the site of California Registered Historical Landmark #704, which reads: "This was the site of Sportsman's Hall, also known as Twelve-Mile House, the hotel operated in the latter 1850s and 1860s by John and James Blair.
 A stopping place for stages and teams of the Comstock, it became a relay station of the Central Overland Pony Express.
 Here, at 7:40 A.M., April 4, 1860, pony rider William (Sam) Hamilton riding in from Placerville, handed the express mail to Warren Upson, who, two minutes later, sped on his way eastward."

-Pollock Pines was primarily a lumber community (the town is named for H.R.
-Pollock, who operated a lumber mill in the area in the early 1900s).
-The first post office opened in 1936.
-The name celebrates the Pollock family, who were early settlers.
+Pollock Pines was primarily a lumber community.
+The name stems from an early land developer, Hiram Robert (H.R.)
+Pollock, who arrived with his wife Anna and son Claude Earl around 1909.
+A lumberman by trade, he borrowed money and built a saw mill.
+When the mill was destroyed by fire in the early 1930s, Hiram and Anna Pollock started selling lots in a subdivision they created out of a piece of land that lay along the ridge, on both sides of Cedar Grove School, and thus gave the town its name.

+The Pollock Pines Post Office was established on Apr.
+28, 1936, at what is currently 6401A Pony Express Trail, Pollock Pines (originally Hwy 50) with Mrs. Alice P. Grout serving as the first postmaster.
+The post office was later relocated, and now operates at 2669 Sanders Dr.